 - 6 ears of corn, shucked

 - 4 scallions, white and green parts, thinly sliced

-- 1/2 cup chopped cilantro or more to taste
+- 1/2 cup chopped cilantro or more to taste, see notes above

-- 1 cup grated sharp cheddar cheese (about 6 ounces)
+- 1 cup grated sharp Cheddar cheese or Monterey Jack (about 6 ounces)

 - freshly cracked black pepper, to taste

 - neutral oil, such as grapeseed, for frying

 - fresh lime, sour cream, or hot sauce for serving, optional

 - Sea salt, such as Maldon, for finishing